 Originally I got about four days out of each set of lashes before the ends were having trouble staying put.
 But once I added in their night bond to the routine and slept on the edge of my pillow instead of the middle, I got a week out of the next set pretty easily.
 All in all, these seem like a great option for a long weekend or a trip that you want to look nice for but don’t want to go to all the hassle and commitment of lash extensions.

 You can get the control kit to start out with, but it’s possible that you may not like either set of lashes they send with it.
 So you may be better off buying the items separately so you can choose your own lash length and fullness (I’m wearing the Drama lashes in a 12mm size above for reference if that helps, but I have smaller more hooded-shaped eyes).
-Also, if you already use a micellar water-type cleanser, you can probably use that rather than buy their cleanser to prep your eyes.
-I just use this duel-phase makeup remover instead of theirs and it seems to work just fine, so if you have items like that already, it can save you some money up front.
+Also, if you already use a micellar water-type cleanser, you can probably use that rather than buy their cleanser to prep your eyes (I love reuseable cotton rounds like these).
+I just a duel-phase makeup remover instead of theirs and it seems to work just fine, so if you have items like that already, it can save you some money up front.
+When I’m not using these lashes, I love to use this lash serum to give my lashes a little extra boost and this mascara is the best I’ve ever used!

 Hope that was a helpful (or at least fun!) look into this new kind of lashes I’ve been hearing about!
 I think I’ll definitely be using these for trips or weeks where I have several photo shoots that week, so I know I’ll be using them again probably soon.
 What’s your favorite kind of faux lash to use? xo.
 Laura